Azure/container-apps-deploy-action/README.md

 - Uses the Oryx++ Builder to build the application source using [Oryx](https://github.com/microsoft/Oryx) to produce a runnable application image
-- Pushes this runnable application image to the provided Azure Container Registry
+- Pushes this runnable application image to the provided container registry
 - Creates or updates a Container App based on this image

 If a Dockerfile is found or discovered in the application source, the builder won't be used and the image will be built